 As in previous years NoV was the most frequent cause of foodborne outbreaks (18 outbreaks), and in total, 1.178 persons were affected by NoV outbreaks.
-The transmission
+The transmission a) Including the monophasic strains S. 1,4,[5],12:i:-.
+Source: Food- and waterborne Outbreak Database (FUD).

-Figure 2.1.
-Aetiology of the 49 foodborne disease outbreaks reported with a causative agent in the Food- and waterborne Outbreak Database (FUD), 2016.
-Percentage of total outbreaks indicated in brackets routes for NoV causing foodborne outbreaks were multiple.
+routes for NoV causing foodborne outbreaks were multiple.
 In Table 2.1 a breakdown of the number of outbreaks and the number of people affected per route of transmission for 2015-16 are shown.
 The most common way of infection with NoV in 2016 was contamination from ill or healthy carrier among kitchen staff.
 In 2016, this way of infection constituted 44% of the NoV outbreaks.
 The number of outbreaks caused by ill guest attending a buffet was at the same level in 2016 compared to 2015 however; the number of persons affected was more than doubled compared to 2015.
 This way of contamination deserves continued focus.